ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 The test results above are based on 30 sets of String data of Meizu 18s.
 Source code is in {{< repo KDataStore KDataStore >}}.benchmark.

 {{< hint warning >}}
-There are serious errors in most storage scheme comparison analysis from other information sources.
+There are serious errors in most storage scheme comparison analysises from other information sources.
 The official website is relatively accurate, but very one-sided.
 If you want to explore further, I recommend you test it yourself and view the source code for deep exploration.
 {{< /hint >}}